-Marketing’s Curse: Everyone talks a big game, but only few can prove it.
+Marketing’s Curse: Everyone talks about a big game, but only a few can prove it.

 Want to see examples of B2B social selling paying off in a big way?

 In initial consultations with a business that is interested in B2B social selling, one of the biggest hurdles is being able to show that social selling will work for them.
 I can show case studies, talk about previous successes, and educate business leaders on the benefits that social selling can provide — but without some third-party examples to show social proof that sliver of doubt will remain until the results start to speak for themselves.

 This happens because so many B2B businesses hear horror stories from other companies that invested in social selling but never achieved results that made it worth their time.
 Maybe they hired a social media marketing agency that was incompetent or simply suffered from a lack of commitment.